Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 For detailed guides on how to insert Flex Cup and Disc, click here.

-Cervix 201: Pap smears, cervical cancer research, HPV & Pregnancy
+Cervix 201: Pap smears, cervical cancer research, nabothian cysts HPV & Pregnancy

-On a more serious note, an important part of your cervical health awareness is cervical cancer awareness.
+On a more serious note, cervical health awareness includes being aware of cervical cancer.
 Cervical cancer used to be one of the leading causes of death for women in the United States; however, in recent years, this number has gone down – largely as a result of increased Pap smears as well as the HPV vaccine (see: HPV Testing, below, for more information on this).7

-Even though the numbers are improving, we can’t let up: In 2017, the CDC reported over 12,000 new cases of diagnosed cervical cancer in the United States and more than 4,000 deaths.8 The number one cause of cervical cancer is HPV, which is a virus that is spread through sexual contact.7 Cervical cancer awareness is a crucial part of maintaining your cervical – and overall – health.
+Even with improving numbers, we must remain vigilant.
+In 2017, the CDC reported over 12,000 new cases of diagnosed cervical cancer in the US, causing over 4,000 deaths.8 HPV is the leading cause, a virus transmitted through sexual contact.7 CAwareness is key to maintaining cervical and overall health.

 Pap smears: How often & what to expect